ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-12-07-opencv-to-line-production.md

    cv.destroyAllWindows()
 ```

-Upon the initial click of &lt;Space&gt; the current frame is recognized, the rendering of the results in the display window received from the webcam and saving of the images are performed.
+Upon the initial click of <Space> the current frame is recognized, the rendering of the results in the display window received from the webcam and saving of the images are performed.

-The second click on &lt;Space&gt; will clear the rendering of the results of recognition and make the process ready to repeat itself.
+The second click on <Space> will clear the rendering of the results of recognition and make the process ready to repeat itself.

-Exit is done by pressing &lt;Esc&gt;
+Exit is done by pressing <Esc>

 ### Conclusion

 It should be noted that to obtain stable results, it is necessary to provide favorable conditions for the operation of the system, that is pick a uniform contrasting background, work on lighting, reduce glare and shadows to the minimum, fix the camera.
 But, as you can see, even in such imperfect conditions, it is possible to achieve good results.

 Adjustment of the system to specific conditions is carried out by specifying the necessary parameters in the settings file without having to intervene in the source code, it is possible to track the performance of the system in real time and save the results obtained.